APJansen/TDUr/README.md

 At the other extreme when lambda is 1, all previous actions are held equally responsible, this is called Monte Carlo learning.
 Moves clearly can have a longer term effect, but at the same time the random element in the game will wash out their influence over time.
 So the optimal value is somewhere in between.

+It is important to re-initialize the eligibility trace to zero at the start of each training game, as no weights have any responsibility for creating the starting state.

 <a name="srch"/>